delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   * Check all values by typing `ls` at the command prompt
   * Begin the storage test by typing: `commit`
   * Note that this test will take anywhere between 7-10 minutes to complete
+  * Note: If you receive an error, it could be because the Delphix Engine is already configured.
+In this case:
+    * Connect to your Delphix Engine using Chrome on your lab server (see the **Important IP Addresses** section of the Getting Started guide above).
+    * Log into the setup console as the sysadmin user
+    * Click on the 3 dots in the upper right hand corner and select **Factory Reset** - this may take several minutes to complete.

 ![images/download/attachments/90015915/worddavc276fac4332b81539a6114b6f823b7ec.png](images/download/attachments/90015915/worddavc276fac4332b81539a6114b6f823b7ec.png)
 Example Storage Test Configuration